julien-sobczak/blog-astro/src/content/read/2015/2015-03-19-building-microservices.md

 headline: "An essential contribution to know if you should build microservices and what it means."
 note: 17
 stars: 4
-tags:
+tags: [programming]
-  - architecture
-  - devops
+topics: [architecture]
-cover: '/posts_resources/covers/building-microservices.jpg'
+bookCover: '/posts_resources/covers/building-microservices.jpg'
 bookAuthors: 'Sam Newman'
 bookIsbn: '1491950358'
 ---